d0tTino/docs-/docs/index.md

 ## After Cloning
 Steps to configure tools and hooks immediately after cloning the repository.

-Set up Git LFS and repository hooks after cloning:
+Enable Git LFS for large assets and register the repository's linting hooks in one pass:

 ```bash
 git lfs install
 scripts/setup_hooks.sh
 ```

-The hooks enforce Markdown and Python linting via the `.githooks/pre-commit` script, which runs `markdownlint-cli` and `flake8`.
+The hook setup wires `.githooks/pre-commit` to run `markdownlint-cli` and `flake8`, keeping Markdown and Python contributions tidy from the start.

 ## Building the Docs
 Instructions for installing dependencies and previewing the documentation site.